JMeerwald/ehri-de-test/content/about.md

 {{< intro >}}
 The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure securing Holocaust research, commemoration and education on a trans-national level.
-EHRI-DE the national node representing Germany within this international research consortium.
+EHRI-DE is the National Node representing Germany within this international research consortium.
 {{< /intro >}}

-### EHRI-DE will serve as the national node, representing Germany within the consortium of the European Holocaust Research Infrastructure (EHRI).
+### EHRI-DE is the national node, representing Germany within the consortium of the European Holocaust Research Infrastructure (EHRI).
 In fulfilling its mission of enhancing and supporting Holocaust research in Germany, EHRI-DE will pursue a number of objectives.
 These include:

 * Linking institutions involved in Holocaust Studies, Education and Commemoration and providing excellent networking opportunities on a national and transnational level
 * Interconnecting Holocaust-related archival resources and institutions